 The sampling unit is the enterprise as defined on the Statistics Canada Business Register.

-The sample size for reference period January 2017 is 1200 establishments.
+The monthly sample size is approximately 1200 establishments.

 Responding to this survey is mandatory.